 15When she got up again to glean, Boaz gave orders to his workers, “You are not only to let her glean among the sheaves, without interference, 16but you must also pull some [stalks] out of the heaps and leave them for her to glean, and not scold her.”

 17She gleaned in the field until evening.
-Then she beat out what she had gleaned—it was about an ’ephah of barley—18and carried it back with her to the town.
+Then she beat out what she had gleaned—it was about an ephah of barley—18and carried it back with her to the town.
 When her mother-in-law saw what she had gleaned, and when she also took out and gave her what she had left over after eating her fill, 19her mother-in-law asked her, “Where did you glean today?
 Where did you work?
 Blessed be he who took such generous notice of you!”
 So she told her mother-in-law whom she had worked with, saying, “The name of the man with whom I worked today is Boaz.”

 20Naomi said to her daughter-in-law, “Blessed be he of the LORD, who has not failed in His kindness to the living or to the dead!
 For,” Naomi explained to her daughter-in-law, “the man is related to us; he is one of our redeeming kinsmen.”c 21Ruth the Moabite said, “He even told me, ‘Stay close by my workers until all my harvest is finished.’”
 22And Naomi answered her daughter-in-law Ruth, “It is best, daughter, that you go out with his girls, and not be annoyed in some other field.”
 23So she stayed close to the maidservants of Boaz, and gleaned until the barley harvest and the wheat harvest were finished.
 Then she stayed at home with her mother-in-law.